 Induction of New Members

 New members of Phi Beta Kappa are inducted into the chapter in March or April at a banquet and initiation ceremony.
-In 2016 this event will occur Sunday, April 3rd in the Ballroom of the Festival Conference and Student Center at 6 pm.
+In 2016 this event occured Sunday, April 3rd in the Ballroom of the Festival Conference and Student Center at 6 pm.

 Research and Scholarship Support Grants